SEC03-BP06 Manage access based on lifecycle - Security Pillar

 Common anti-patterns:

-• You grant excessive or broad access privileges to identities upfront beyond what is initially required.
+• Granting excessive or broad access privileges to identities upfront, beyond what is initially required.

-• You don't review and adjust access privileges as the roles and responsibilities of identities change over time.
+• Not reviewing and adjusting access privileges as identities' roles and responsibilities change over time.

-• You leave inactive or terminated identities with active access privileges.
+• Leaving inactive or terminated identities with active access privileges.
 This increases the risk of unauthorized access.

 Level of risk exposed if this best practice is not established: Medium